Certification and Traceability

 To ensure robustness and transparency of this process the FURMARK program will incorporate a traceability system that links the various processes through each stage in the supply chain.
 This will ensure that a FURMARK certified skin can be traced back through the supply chain to the source.

-A pilot traceability scheme will run in autumn 2018, It will be conducted by a team of independent experts experienced in textile traceability.
-The aim will be to test the robustness of the process as fur moves through the supply chain.
-This test will itself be subject to various checks so that the traceability scheme can be scaled up as we move towards 2020.
+A pilot traceability scheme has been in place since autumn 2018, It has been designed and developed by a team of independent experts experienced in textile traceability.
+The aim is to test the robustness of the process as fur moves through the supply chain.
+This scheme has been subject to various checks so it can be scaled up as we move towards 2020.

 It’s important to stress that auction houses such as Saga Furs already have well-established and industry-leading traceability systems in place.
 Therefore the FURMARK traceability program is designed to work in harmony with existing systems.